Jaxonium/Jaxonium/README.md

-Hey my name is Jaxon and I'm currently a student at Richland Community College in Decatur, IL.
-I'm learning Visual Basic and HTML at the moment.
+Howdy.
+My name is Jaxon, but you can call me Jax.
+Currently, I'm a student at the University of Illinois in Springfield I have an Associate's degree from Richland community college and am pursuing a Bachelor's in Computer Science

-I have basic knowledge of C++, C#, dotNet, and Java.
+I have basic knowledge of:
-You can reach me on discord: JAX#0229
+  - C++
+  - C#
+  - dotNet
+  - Java
+  - HTML
+  - CSS
+  - Javascript
+  - Visual Basic